|

 Safekeeping of Medications:

-All medications must be kept out of sight within the medical office.
-One central area, such as a closed medicine closet, accessible to medical office staff only, provides the best security for medications, rather than keeping a medicine cabinet in every patient room.
+All medications must be kept out of the public's sight and reach within the medical office.
+One central area, such as a closed medicine closet accessible to medical office staff only, provides the best security for medications, rather than keeping a medicine cabinet in every patient examination room.

-Even the simplest medications, such as aspirin or antacid tablets must not be given out to patients who might have requested a sample without prior authorization from the physician!
-Each time a patient receives a small sample of a drug, this should be documented in the patient records indicating the name of the drug, who authorized its dispensal, and that the patient was informed about the sample drug's action, side-effects, and how to take it followed by the medical assistant's (or healthcare professional's) initials.
+Even the simplest medications, such as an aspirin, or antacid tablet must not be given out to patients without prior authorization from the physician!
+Often visiting patients ask for drug samples.
+Each time someone receives a sample of a drug it should be documented in their patient record, indicating the name of the drug, who authorized its dispensal, and that the patient was informed about the sample drug's action, side-effects, and how to take it.
+The entry must be followed by the medical assistant's (or healthcare professional's) initials.

 Dispensing Medications in the Medical Office: